Blood Testing for Seizure Medicine

 - Blood tests should be checked at a consistent time.
 This means checking it at about the same time of day, and length of time since you took the last dose of medicine.
 This way the results can be compared over time.

 - To check a steady state of drug, it’s best to check a ‘trough level’.
 This is the lowest amount of medicine in the body during the day.
 Usually it’s best to check the blood first thing in the morning before you have taken the first dose.
 If this can’t be done, checking a blood level at least 8 hours from the last dose can be done.

-No. The best way to tell if a medicine is working is to talk to you and your family.
+No. The best way to tell if a medicine is working is for you and your family to be aware of any changes and communicate them to your healthcare team.
 How often seizures occur and if you have any side effects that bother you is often more important than a blood test.
 This information comes from you and your family, not a test.

 The blood level helps the doctor judge if the medicine dose is high enough, too high, or if it may be time for a change.
 It’s a piece of information that is looked at together with how you feel.
 The doctor or nurse will also want to do a ‘neuro exam’ that can help pick up side effects of medicines.
 So remember:

 - The blood level is only a guide.
 Some people will do well at low levels of medicine.
 Other people may need higher amounts.